jorgenpt/galleruby/GETTING_STARTED.md

 this behavior for a directory, delete the .galleruby.skip file.
     make_titles ~/Pictures/Albums

-Second, you just need to run gallerubify - but copy config.yml.dist to config.yml and edit it first.
-Running gallerubify will take some time, as it's generating three resized versions of your files for publishing.
+Second, you just need to run galleruby - but copy config.yml.dist to config.yml and edit it first.
+Running galleruby will take some time, as it's generating three resized versions of your files for publishing.
 You can change what these sizes are by editing config.yml.
-    gallerubify --title "Joe's Gallery" ~/Pictures/Albums
+    galleruby --title "Joe's Gallery" ~/Pictures/Albums

 Third, you need to put the static directory in your output dir:
     cp -r static output/